Skip to content

 Burnout Risk Assessment

-Assess your risk of burnout by combining emotional exhaustion with inverted scores for work engagement and work-life balance.
-Use it periodically to catch early warning signs before burnout becomes severe.
+Assess burnout risk by combining emotional exhaustion with inverted scores for work engagement and work-life balance.
+Use periodically to catch early warning signs before burnout becomes severe.

 About this calculator

-Burnout is characterized by emotional exhaustion, detachment from work, and an erosion of personal life boundaries.
-This calculator captures all three via the formula: Burnout Risk = (emotionalExhaustion + (10 − workEngagement) + (10 − workLifeBalance)) / 3.
-Emotional exhaustion is entered directly (higher = worse).
-Work engagement and work-life balance are inverted — a high engagement score (positive) becomes a low burnout indicator, and a poor work-life balance score becomes a high indicator.
-Dividing by 3 yields a score from approximately 0 to 10.
-Scores below 4 suggest low risk, 4–7 moderate risk, and above 7 high risk of burnout, where immediate action and potentially professional support are recommended.
+Burnout, recognised by the WHO in ICD-11 as an occupational phenomenon, is characterised by three dimensions: emotional exhaustion (feeling drained, depleted), depersonalisation or cynicism (mental distance from one's job), and reduced personal accomplishment or efficacy.
+This calculator captures all three via the formula Burnout Risk = (emotionalExhaustion + (10 − workEngagement) + (10 − workLifeBalance)) / 3.
+Emotional exhaustion is entered directly on a 1–10 scale (higher = worse).
+Work engagement and work-life balance are inverted because a high engagement score (positive) should map to a low burnout indicator, and poor work-life balance should map to a high indicator.
+Dividing by 3 yields a final score from approximately 0 to 10.
+Scores below 4 suggest low burnout risk, 4–7 moderate risk worth monitoring and addressing, and above 7 high risk where immediate workload changes and potentially professional support are recommended.
+Edge cases: the calculator uses 'work engagement' as a proxy for the cynicism dimension of the Maslach Burnout Inventory, which is an imperfect substitution — someone can be engaged but exhausted, or disengaged for non-burnout reasons (boredom, role mismatch).
+Personal accomplishment / efficacy is not directly measured here.
+The result is a screening tool to start a conversation, not the validated MBI or Oldenburg Burnout Inventory.

 How to use